SazinSamin/Samin_Reading_Room/Data Structure/Tree/Generic Tree/README.md

-### Generic tree has similary with adjacency list graph data structure(as tree is a special kind of graph).
+### Generic tree has similarly with adjacency list graph data structure(as tree is a special kind of graph).